network-observability/network-observability-lab/README.md

 - **Chapter 13 - Machine Learning and AI:** This chapter explores how machine learning and AI techniques can enhance your observability practices.
 It covers basic forecasting, AI-driven Root Cause Analysis (RCA), and advanced anomaly detection.

 - **[`Batteries Included`](./chapters/batteries-included/) Scenario:** This scenario brings everything together in a fully configured environment, offering a glimpse into the full potential of these tools.
 The batteries-included scenario [README](./chapters/batteries-included/README.md) provides an overview and detailed explanation of the setup, giving you a holistic view of what is achievable with this setup.

+### Related products
+* Automating Security Detection Engineering [[Packt]](https://www.packtpub.com/en-us/product/automating-security-detection-engineering-9781837636419) [[Amazon]](https://www.amazon.com/dp/1837636419)

+* Python for Security and Networking [[Packt]](https://www.packtpub.com/en-us/product/python-for-security-and-networking-9781837637553) [[Amazon]](https://www.amazon.com/dp/1837637555)

+## Get to Know the Author
+**David Flores**
+throughout his career has built observability solutions for financial, retail, and managed services networks, optimizing performance across diverse environments.
+Currently focused on network automation with an emphasis on observability, his expertise spans Linux, Python, Docker, and Kubernetes.
+Passionate about education, David shares his knowledge on implementing solutions using Telegraf, Prometheus, and Grafana.

+**Christian Adell**
+is a network software engineer who has played multiple roles related to networking and IT automation, and currently, as Principal Architect at Network to Code, is focused on building network automation solutions for diverse use cases (including network monitoring and observability), with great emphasis on open source software.

+**Josh VanDeraa**
+is a 20-year networking veteran who has been doing network automation for the past 8 years.
+He has worked in large enterprise retail, travel, managed services, and most recently, professional services industries.
+He has worked on networks of all sizes, bringing multiple different network automation solutions to the table to drive real value with Python, Ansible, and Python web framework solutions.
+Josh is the author of Open Source Network Management and maintains a blog site to provide additional content to those on the web.